autolab/Autolab-CLI/README.md

 #### Release vs Debug

-There are two kinds of builds available: release and non-release.
+There are two kinds of builds available: release and debug.
 Release builds do not contain debug output (output that use `Logger::debug`).

-The default is non-release builds.
+The default are debug builds.
 To build a release version, when inside the 'build' directory, run `cmake -DCMAKE_BUILD_TYPE=Release ..` (note the periods at the end), then run `make`.
 Alternatively (but less preferable), you can use the flag `-Drelease=ON`.

 #### Build Variant